AIMS/coral_index_old/README.md

 Run CI_main.R

-This script calls all other scripts used int eh production of this manuscript.
+This script calls all other scripts used in the production of this manuscript.

 Data use
 ================